opsgenie/opsgenie-graylog-plugin/README.md

 ---------------
 * [Download the plugin](https://app.opsgenie.com/download?tag=graylog).
 * Copy the .jar file into your plugins directory, as [explained here](http://docs.graylog.org/en/latest/pages/plugins.html#installing-and-loading-plugins).
+* You should give read permission to the .jar file.
 * Restart graylog-server.

 Add API integration in OpsGenie